awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 ## Sample Walkthrough: Start an Amazon RDS Instance from a Systems Manager Automation Workflow<a name="automation-aws-apis-calling-sample"></a>

-This sample walkthrough shows you how to create and execute an Automation document in YAML that uses all three API actions to see if an Amazon Relational Database Service \(Amazon RDS\) database instance is running\.
+This sample walkthrough shows you how to create and run an Automation document in YAML that uses all three API actions to see if an Amazon Relational Database Service \(Amazon RDS\) database instance is running\.
 If the instance isn't running, the workflow starts it\.

 **To invoke an Amazon RDS API action from a Systems Manager Automation**